 This antique settee would be staying with me if I had room…seriously.
 I love the upholstery, the simple lines, and it’s oh-so-cozy to sit on.
 But, alas, it is up for grabs in my online shop.

 Do you blame me for considering keeping it?
 I mean, it could live with the kids, right?
 They’ll move out eventually. tee hee.

 I am definitely considering using the same upholstery on my own living room furniture I have yet to redo.

 So tell me…what do you think of my antique settee makeover?

-Do pin and share the trashure love! ♥
+Additionally, pin and share the #trashure love! ♥

 Next up for a makeover is this desk…hmmm… Head here to see.